louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 // LOOK UP PROBLEMS WITH THE STOREY METHOD - AS THIS IS AN EVALUATION QUESTION

-####How does the __schumpeterian__ view of the entrepreneur differ with that of kirzner?
-(15 marks) (3 occurences)

-Schumpeter was an economist, who thought that entrepreneurs were someone special who was innately creative.
-Yet this creativity would only flourish in an economically stable environment.

-Schumpeter defined two types of entrepreneur: Those who were replicators of existing ideas and tended to setup small businesses and those who were innovators who would crash into a market, and disrupt the common zeitgeist to push new boundaries and develop and push new ideas.

-Kirzner on the other hand believed that entrepreneurs were opportunitists, taking advantage of holes in the market, as opposed to being innately innovative or creative, kirzner believed that entrepreneurs were more business minded than creative and had the insight and knowledge to notice these market needs and implement them.

-// TODO: REVISIT THIS, I'M NOT REALLY THAT HAPPY WITH IT

 ####With reference to the main types of __intellectual property__ describe how inventors can protect their ideas.
 In each case briefly explain the process for securing intellectual property rights on an idea (20 marks)